Wolfpack Weddigen

-Weddigen was a wolf pack of German U-boats that operated during the battle of the Atlantic in World War II.
+Weddigen was a wolfpack of German U-boats that operated during the battle of the Atlantic in World War II.

 Service history

 Weddigen was formed in November 1943 off the coast of Portugal, to intercept convoys sailing to and from Gibraltar, Mediterranean and South Atlantic.
 It was composed of U-boats from the disbanded patrol group Schill, with reinforcements from the North Atlantic and from bases in occupied France.

 Weddigen originally numbered seventeen U-boats, though two had been destroyed in recent actions, and two others had to withdraw with damage.
 On 22 November the thirteen U-boats remaining formed a patrol line west of Portugal to await warning of an Allied convoy.